 Grace, mercy, and peace from God the Father and Christ Jesus our Lord.

-The call to commitment to the Lord, Paul & the Gospel
+1:3 – 18 The call to commitment to the Lord, Paul and the gospel

-… the whole letter: In this first section Paul builds on Timothy’s personal details in order to lay a foundation for his commissioning of Timothy as the leader of the Pauline Mission, the main task of which will be to guard the gospel and teaching ministries from false teaching.
-V3-7 verify Timothy’s personal faithfulness to the gospel, and v8-12 state the gospel and exhort Timothy to be faithful to the Lord, to Paul, (despite the embarrassment of his imprisonment), and to the gospel.
-V13-18 site three contrasting examples, of desertion v15, and loyal faithfulness v16-18.
+… the whole letter: In this first section, Paul builds on Timothy’s personal details in order to lay a foundation for his commissioning of Timothy as the leader of the Pauline mission, the main task of which will be to guard the gospel and teaching ministries from false teaching.
+V3-7 verify Timothy’s personal faithfulness to the gospel, and v8-12 state the gospel and exhort Timothy to be faithful to the Lord, to Paul (despite the embarrassment of his imprisonment) and to the gospel.
+V13-18 cite three contrasting examples of desertion (v15) and loyal faithfulness (v16-18).

 3 I thank God whom I serve, as did my ancestors, with a clear conscience, as I remember you constantly in my prayers night and day.
 4 As I remember your tears, I long to see you, that I may be filled with joy.
 5 I am reminded of your sincere faith, a faith that dwelt first in your grandmother Lois and your mother Eunice and now, I am sure, dwells in you as well.6 For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of my hands, 7 for God gave us a spirit not of fear but of power and love and self-control.